 - Encourage your student to get involved in extracurricular activities.
 King's has many societies and events running throughout the year, including the King's Students' Union, Day Students' Society for those living off-campus, the Wellness Society, King's Pride, the King's Theatrical Society and more.
-Societies and extracurriculars can help your student to meet new people, de-stress and get involved in their community all of which are things which help feelings of homesickness, overwhelm or loneliness. - Educate yourself on the first-year experience.
-There are many books and reputable websites available about the transition to university, including "Transitions" by Dr. Stan Kutcher, which is available for free online. - Learn to release control.
+Societies and extracurriculars can help your student to meet new people, de-stress and get involved in their community all of which are things that can help feelings of homesickness, overwhelm or loneliness. - Learn to release control.
 The first year can bring many challenges, and your student is finding independence in new ways.
 If you disagree with the choices they make, try to take a step back and trust your student to use their autonomy and judgement.
 You can still reassure them that you are there for them if they want your support, advice or a listening ear. - Talk to your student about sleep hygiene and encourage them to aim for 7-9 hours of sleep per night.
-If your student is having trouble sleeping, they can book an appointment with the campus social worker to discuss strategies for better sleep. - Encourage your student to spend plenty of time with friends, family and pets before they leave for university.
+If your student is having trouble sleeping, they can book an appointment with the Student Support Advisor to discuss strategies for better sleep. - Encourage your student to spend plenty of time with friends, family and pets before they leave for university.
 Many students experience a period of homesickness in the fall semester.
 They may want to consider printing photos or writing a list of summer memories to look back on. - Encourage your student to eat regular, balanced meals and do some kind of movement every day.
 There are many beautiful parks near campus, or they can check out the King's gym or Dalplex for free using their DalCard.